William04A/pispeedtest/README.md

 #### Application updates:
+**V3.5:**

+This update is focusing on PiSpeedtest setup programs, which needen an update.
+- The automaticsetup.py now works with most platforms and not only Windows as the pip module is used.
+The program is alrady configured to work with pip 10.0 and higher because of the pip.main() module changes with pip 10.
+- The cloudsaving setup now has options to turn off or on cloudsaving, batch-upload data to the cloud and to show your API-key.
+Big application updates are also in progress!

 **V3.0:**
 This release is a major PiSpeedtest update, which includes new features like:
 - Input fields accepts both lowercase and uppercase characters.
 - Free, unlimited and automatic cloud backup for all PiSpeedtest result files.
 You can enable cloud saving